 As of Monday, Feb.
 22, adults 70 and older are eligible for COVID-19 vaccination.
 However, a rush to sign up overloaded the state’s website.
-To make a vaccination appointment visit, put on your patience pants and visit getvaccinated.oregon.gov or call 1-866-698-6155 between 6 a.m. and 7 p.m.
+To make a vaccination appointment visit, go to getvaccinated.oregon.gov or call 1-866-698-6155 between 6 a.m. and 7 p.m.

 Oregon has now administered a total of 821,311 first and second doses of COVID-19 vaccines.
 More than 920,000 doses of vaccine have been delivered to sites across Oregon.

 More than 2,150 Oregonians have died as a result of COVID-19.